Examinations

 | Instructor | $100 |

-Visit our Store to pay Shintaido of America Exam Fees.
+Visit the SOA Store /Exam Fees to pay Shintaido of America Exam Fees.

-Enter the combined amount of the Examination Fee & the Diploma Fee from the above tables
+NOTE: Enter the combined amount of the Examination Fee & the Diploma Fee from the above tables.

 Gasshuku Instruction Fees